alievk/avatarify-python/README.md

 Follow these advices for better visual quality:
 * Make square crop of your avatar picture.
 * Crop avatar's face so that it's not too close not too far.
-Use standard avarars as reference.
+Use standard avatars as reference.
 * Prefer pictures with uniform background.
 It will diminish visual artifacts.

 ## Run